The HRMSF currently has four mass spectrometers:

 In February 2020, we installed a Waters Xevo TQ-S cronos which is a triple quadrupole mass spectrometer interfaced with an Acquity H-Class UPLC.
 This LC-MS is mainly used for its multiple reaction monitoring (MRM) capabilities trace level quantitative analysis.
 The TQ-S also has other MS/MS scanning capabilities that allow us to run precursor (parent) ion scans, product (daughter) ion scans, and constant neutral loss scans, all of which can be used for structure elucidation

 Waters GCT Premier

-A Waters GCT Premier is our newest mass spectrometer.
-It was installed in early 2011 and purchased with funds from the NSF CRIF multi-user instrument grant (0946779).
+A Waters GCT Premier was purchased with funds from the NSF CRIF multi-user instrument grant (0946779).
 The GCT is a gas chromatograph combined with a time-of-flight mass spectrometer.
 This instrument can be used to perform GC-MS with either electron ionization (EI) or chemical ionization (CI).
 If samples are not amendable to GC-MS, we have capabilities to use either a solids probe or desorption chemical ionization probe (DCI) to introduce a sample into the mass spectrometer.
 We can use this instrument to perform high resolution or accurate mass measurement experiments (HR-EI and HR GC-MS)

 After a brief training session, interested University researchers have the opportunity to analyze their own samples on the any of the mass spectrometers.
 Slightly more involved training is necessary when learning to perform LC-MS, MS-MS, and HR-MS experiments.
 Numerous graduate students, staff, and postdocs from Chemistry, Pharmacy, Human Toxicology, and other departments and colleges across campus are trained to operate the mass spectrometers each year.